Force over Distance: Chapter 15

 “Now’s not a good time.”

 “What's wrong with him?”
-Greer stepped forward, his expression concerned.
-The sergeant came just short of pushing past Young as he ducked around him to get into the room.
+Greer came just short of shouldering Young out of the way as he ducked around him to get into the room.

 “What?”
 Young asked.